paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 ## Three main parts to the application:
 While they are linked, you will typically run only one
-1. Ingest - scripts to load information (e.g. pdf or email) into the KnowledgeBase (Elastic)
+1. Ingest - load information (e.g. pdf or email) into the KnowledgeBase (Elastic)
-1. Bot - scipts to answer questions passed to it (to /from Excel) using RAG techniques
+1. Bot - Answer questions passed to it (to /from Excel) using RAG techniques.
+Designed to be used as part of Power Automate or other automatic workflow.
-1. App - UI to answer questions in a back and forward way, focussing on 4 key business use cases.
+1. App - Friendly User Interface to answer questions in a back and forward way, focussing on 4 key business use cases.

 ## Underlying technologies:
 * Choice of Large Language Model (LLM) - either local or Microsoft Copilot.